 - For the absolute worst, Barry Windsor Smith's Weapon X is arguably it.
 From the very beginning, where it's revealed just how Logan got caught up in Weapon X (he was ambushed outside of a bar and kidnapped), to the end where Wolverine wanders nude into the harsh Canadian Winter covered in blood and with no memories of what happened and everything in between it's 120 pages of horror.
 More examples?
 Okay, how about the Adamantium being injected into his body?
 How about Logan being wired up and remotely controlled?
 How about Logan being made a chewtoy for starved wolves?
 How about Logan screaming in agony (which is initially thought to be a cry of bloodlust by one of the scientists) when he pops his claws?
 How about Logan being forced to sleep in the blood of the slaughtered wolves (in sub-zero conditions nontheless)?
 How about Logan having his body cut open to install mind control devices?
 How about those mind control devices being demonstrated by a scientist popping each one of his claws to the tune of "This Little Piggy"?
 At this point in the experiment they had yet to install the little metal tunnels that allow the claws to come out without piercing his skin.
 That's still not enough?
 How about what's seen when the scientists get visuals from Logan's mind?
 It really has to be seen to be believed.◊ And a subtler example: The professor in charge pours his hot coffee on an unconscious Logan's face and watches as it pours into his eyes with no physical reaction.
 Wolverine's mind is conscious the entire time, hes just unable to move.
 Oh, and the staff's belief that Wolverine isn't a human worthy of simple rights...
 At least, until the end where the two underlings admit that they're sickened by what they have done.
 All this presented with a very surreal, stream of consciousness-like style that uses garish colours and unconventional word-balloon placement to enhance the unsettling nature of the book.
 It's no wonder Wolverine is so messed up.

 - Sabertooth is often underestimated, but still, pretty scary.
 Remember that part about Wolverine's Healing Factor making him an Implacable Man?
-Sabertooth has the exact same power, enough skill that he is, in mainstream, usually depicted as better than Wolverine when it comes to fighting... and Sabertooth is also one of Marvel's resident Complete Monsters.
+Sabertooth has the exact same power, while also being stronger, faster and tougher than Logan even without it, and enough skill that he is, in mainstream, usually depicted as better than Wolverine when it comes to fighting... and Sabertooth is also one of Marvel's resident Complete Monsters.
 A rabid, violent, Axe-Crazy, cannibalist, sadistic, just generally murderous crazy son of a bitch, who can track you by scent, uses clawed fingers and fangs to rip you apart, and who will keep coming no matter how badly you hurt him?
 If that idea doesn't keep you up at night...

 - In the Hunt For Wolverine: Weapon Lost arc Kitty Pride enlist the help of Daredvil to locate the body of Logan.
 With the help of Inhuman Frank McGee, Misty Knight, and Mutant Cypher they manage to retrieve some data on a flash drive from company called Soteira who are shown to be willing to kill their own workers to keep their secrets hidden.
 On the drive they find multiple videos of Wolverine (who is confirmed to be alive) slaughtering people and when being interviewed this conversation ensues with Wolverine answers terrifying the Man without Fear himself.Unknown: What is your nameLogan: Logan.
 Wolverine.Unknown: What will you do for us?Logan: Whatever you want.